saif520/Chenab-Pointer-011/README.md

 ## Features

 - Product Listings: The website features a wide range of products including t-shirts, sweatshirts, joggers, shorts, mobile covers, backpacks, and more.
 Users can browse through different categories and collections.
-- Search and Filter: Users can search for specific products using keywords or filters such as size, color, price range, and category to narrow down their choices.
+- Filter: filters such as size, color, price range, and category to narrow down their choices.
 - User Accounts: Customers can create accounts on the website which allows them to save their shipping addresses, track orders, view order history, and manage their preferences.
 - Shopping Cart: Users can add items to their shopping cart while browsing and proceed to checkout when they're ready to make a purchase.
 - Adding Products: When a user finds a product they want to purchase, they can click on the "Add to Bag" button.
 This action adds the item to their virtual shopping bag or cart.